 - Monitoring pollen levels and air quality near your home, such as with a website like Pollen.com or AirNow.gov.

-- When pollen counts are high or the air quality is poor, stay indoors as much as possible and keep windows closed to keep allergens out.
+- When pollen counts are high or the air quality is poor, stay indoors as much as possible (if keeping the indoor environment cool during summer months is possible) and keep windows closed to keep allergens out.

-- Talk to your doctor about allergy medications before allergy season begins, so you’ll have medications ready when you need them (in much of the US, spring allergy season can start in February and last until early summer).16
+- Talk to your doctor about allergy medications before allergy season begins, so you’ll have medications ready when you need them.

 - If possible, purchase an air filter for your home or bedroom.
-Running air conditioning can also help keep pollens outdoors.17
+Running air conditioning can also help keep pollen outdoors.

 Health impacts of pollen

-Pollen allergies can trigger episodes of asthma, a respiratory disease that affects 24 million people in the US, including 7% of all children.18,19 Black, Native American, and Puerto Rican American communities are disproportionately affected by asthma,20,21 and Latino communities are twice as likely as non-Latino white communities to have asthma-related emergency room visits.22
+Pollen allergies can trigger episodes of asthma, a respiratory disease that affects more than 24 million people in the U.S., including more than 6% of all children.
+Black, Indigenous, and Puerto Rican American communities are disproportionately affected by asthma, and Latino communities are twice as likely as non-Latino white communities to have asthma-related emergency room visits.

 Immune health

-Pollen exposure can weaken innate immune defenses, making people more susceptible to respiratory viruses.24,25
+Pollen exposure can weaken innate immune defenses, making people more susceptible to respiratory viruses.

 Lower school performance

-Pollen allergies are known to affect certain aspects of cognitive function,26 and for students, spring and summer exams often coincide with pollen season.
-A Norwegian study found that increased pollen levels led to corresponding decreases in test scores, with potentially larger impacts for students with allergies.27
+Pollen allergies are known to affect certain aspects of cognitive function, and for students, spring and summer exams often coincide with pollen season.
+One study found that increased pollen levels led to corresponding decreases in test scores, with potentially larger impacts for students with allergies.

 Food allergies

 For some people, pollen allergies are associated with food allergies.
-Climate-related changes in pollen intensity may affect some food allergies as well.28
+Climate-related changes in pollen intensity may affect some food allergies as well.

 Join Moms Clean Air Force to learn more about the movement for clean air and a healthy climate.